Facility layout: What is it and why should I care?

 Planning involves establishing a layout team with core members (e.g. operations team) and support staff (e.g. sales team) to ensure that you put some thinking into it.

 You’ll want to get consensus on major decisions as well as link sales forecasts and future operational needs.
-This is important because the layout for a certain (stable)
+This is important because the layout for a certain (stable) high-volume demand is typically very different from a layout where there is unpredictable (uncertain) low-volume demand.

 The planning phase must also include establishing a preliminary budget for capital and project expenses.